mpnally/Terrifically-Simple-JSON/README.md

 When the `_id` property of a Terrifically Simple JSON object is missing, as in the previous example, the object still must correspond to an entity in the API data model.
 A JSON object with no `_id` should be read as a noun clause that references an entity.
-The previous example should be read as meaning
+The previous example should be read as meaning,
 "The eyeColor of that Person whose name is Martin is that RGBColor whose red value is zero, green value is 0 and blue value is 155"

 ## <a name="datatypes"></a>Datatypes

-One of the challenges of JSON is that it only supports 3 datatypes: number, string, and boolean (possibly the null value should be considered the unique member of a 4th datatype).
+One of the challenges of JSON is that it only supports 3 useful datatypes: number, string, and boolean (the null value should probably be considered the unique member of a 4th datatype).
 The two most common
 datatypes in Web API programming that are not covered by JSON are date and URI.
 Unless you are willing to invent extensions or